josieparis/guppy_balancing_selection/ballermix_scans/README.md

 run_ballermix_chrs_APHP_no_win.sh

+#For B2 MAF first get the minor allele frequencies:

+get_minor_freq.sh

-#For B2 MAF first get the genome wide spectrum files for all populations
+#then get the genome wide spectrum files for all populations

 get_spect_maf.sh